 According to state law, the statute of limitations for a nursing home abuse claim is two years from the date of the abuse, with some exceptions.
 For instance, the statute of limitations may extend to four years when a perpetrator concealed the act of abuse through fraud.

 Determining the appropriate statute of limitations is critical, as you may be barred from recovering compensation if you fail to file a claim within the allotted time.
-Our nursing home abuse attorneys can review the details of your case, advise you how long you have to file, and ensure that your claim is filed on time.
+Our nursing home abuse lawyers can review the details of your case, advise you how long you have to file, and ensure that your claim is filed on time.

 The statute of limitations only governs the amount of time you have to file a claim against a nursing home and its employees.
 Depending on the circumstances, the resolution of your case may extend beyond two years.